access-company/antikythera/doc/gear_developers/async_job.md

 # Asynchronous Jobs

+**Note:** This page is being updated for OSS release.
+Please be patient.

 Antikythera provides gears with a way to asynchronously run arbitrary code.
 This feature is referred to as "async job" throughout documentations of antikythera.
 Async jobs are executed in background of HTTP request/response interactions.